SilviaEiden/Amazon_Vine_Analysis/README.md

 ## Summary

-As mentioned in the results, 35.39% of Vine reviews were 5 stars.
+As mentioned in the results, 35.39% of Vine reviews were 5-stars.
 Even though these reviews are written by members of the paid Amazon Vine program, it is not led to believe that there is a positivity bias for reviews of the beauty products in the Vine program.
 This is mainly due to the conservative percentage of the 5-star reviews found in this analysis and most likely because it’s an invitation-only program.
 Which means, a selective group of people are encouraged to submit their reviews for beauty products at Amazon.

 With that stated, an additional analysis using the data from the *verified purchase* column could be used to further analyze the quality of these reviews.
 The data can be further filtered to consider reviews from the vine program, that have more than 20 total votes and that a purchase has been verified.
 It is found that an "Amazon Verified Purchase" review means Amazon has verified that the person writing the review purchased the product at Amazon and didn't receive the product at a deep discount.
 This can further confirm the beauty products reviews are unbiased.